JillianHebert/CharlesBookClub/README.md

 - `CharlesBookClub.csv`: The data file provided by the book.
 - `CaseStudy.Rmd`: R markdown file that was used to analyze the data.
 - `CaseStudy.docx`: Word output of the report.
-- `CaseStudy.html`: The html output of the report.

 # References